COMMON MYTHS ABOUT BETTAS

 True or false: In nature, bettas live in tiny puddles and actually prefer to live in small spaces?

 Answer: False.
 Bettas are native to Asia, and are found in rice paddies, ponds, and slow moving streams.
+It is true that betta fish may sometimes be found in puddles as larger bodies of water start to dry out, but this is not their ideal environment.
 Like most living creatures, they prefer to have plenty of room to move around.
-If you transfer a betta from a small cup to a big aquarium, they will happily explore every inch of their new tank, and you will see their color improve dramatically.
+If you transfer a betta from a small cup to a big aquarium, they will happily explore every inch of their new tank and you will see their color improve dramatically.
 There is some debate as to the minimum amount of space that a single betta requires, usually ranging between 1 to 5 gallons.
 I wouldn’t keep mine in less than two, with five being preferable.

 True or false: Bettas can breathe air, therefore, they don’t need a filter?